-Japanese curry rice is is in the top 3 favourite dishes of Japanese children.
+If you’ve never tasted Japanese curry, then you’re in for a treat.
+It is very different to other curries, such as Indian, as it is a much sweeter and milder taste.
+It also does not use as much spices and is generally a thicker consistency.
+Japanese curry rice is in the top 3 favourite dishes of Japanese children.
 But I know it’s not only Japanese children who love it.
 All of my children’s friends loved eating it whenever they came over to our house, especially one of my son’s friends.
-Every time he came over he would request to have it for lunch so I would always make a large batch and he would take home the leftovers.
+Every time he came over he would request to have it for lunch, so I would always make a large batch and he would take home the leftovers.
 Although I haven’t seen him for many years now I’m sure he is lining up for the curry at all the Japanese take-away stores that have opened up around Brisbane.

 - 3 cups uncooked rice Follow the instructions on your rice cooker. *1

-- 300 g brown onion
+- 1 brown onion

-- 250 g potato
+- 300 g potato

 - 100 g carrot